 Thankfully, getting through these initial trials opens up a world of benefits.
 Just as exercise improves your long-term physical health, a content strategy builds your marketing muscle.
 It does this by providing employees with the tools they need and giving customers the resources to answer relevant questions.
 Additionally, content marketing empowers your team in three key ways:

 - Content marketing gives your team the tools to nurture leads.
 The sales funnel is typically divided into four stages: awareness, interest, decision, and action.
-Throughout each of these stages, potential customers need specific content that keeps them engaged and progressing through the funnel.
+Potential customers need specific content throughout each of these stages to keep them engaged and progressing through the funnel.

 - Content marketing increases your brand’s recognition and authority.
 For instance, teaching readers about a specific topic, like AI in medicine, highlights your industry knowledge.
 Additionally, businesses with blogs have 55% more visitors compared to those without blogs.